-3.6 Media Independent Links
+4.6 Media Independent Links

-Although HTML resources support links to other resources, the Web needs more general support for links between resources of any media type.
+Although HTML resources support links to other resources, the Web needs more general support for links between resources of any media type (media types are also known as MIME types, or content types).
 WebDAV provides such links.
-A WebDAV link is a special type of property value, formally defined in section 11.4, that allows typed connections to be established between resources of any media type.
-The property value consists of source and destination Uniform Resource Locators (URLs); the property name identifies the link type.
+A WebDAV link is a special type of property value, formally defined in section 12.4, that allows typed connections to be established between resources of any media type.
+The property value consists of source and destination Uniform Resource Identifiers (URIs); the property name identifies the link type.

-4 Collections of Web Resources
+5 Collections of Web Resources